Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

     if (ss_isComment()) echo 'It is comment'; else echo '';?>`

 Extended search form at the sidebar
-Use “Sphinx Search sidebar” widget or add it as template tag:
+Use "Sphinx Search sidebar" widget or add it as template tag:
 `<?php if (function_exists('ss_search_bar'))
     echo ss_search_bar(true); /*put it in sidebar*/?>`

 Related/Top searches at the sidebar
-Use “Sphinx Related/Top Searches” widget or add it as template tag:
+Use "Sphinx Related/Top Searches" widget or add it as template tag:
 `<?php if (function_exists('ss_top_searches')) ss_top_searches(); ?>`

+Top searches with pagination
+Use "ss_top_searches_pager($max_per_page=10, $show_all=false)" template tag to enable pagination for top search terms:
+`<?php if (function_exists('ss_top_searches_pager')) ss_top_searches_pager(); ?>`
+Parameters:
+ * $max_per_page - limit how many search terms display per page, by default 10
+ * $show_all - If set to True, then it will show all of the pages instead of a short list of the pages near the current page.
+By default, the 'show_all' is set to false

 Latest searches at the sidebar
-Use “Sphinx Latest Searches” widget or add it as template tag:
+Use "Sphinx Latest Searches" widget or add it as template tag:
 `<?php if (function_exists('ss_latest_searches')) ss_latest_searches(); ?>`

 = Upgrade the plugin =